h-yung/jargonauts/README.md

 ### Troubleshot
 - "SyntaxError: JSON.parse: unexpected character at line 1 column 1" - this relates to not returning a valid json object to be parsed from server side to client
 - Procfile failures: Although it appears procfile may not be necessary (soon?), one possible error stems from the procfile format.
 By default (created from CLI) it is utf 16 but needs to be utf 8.
 Solution: Fix in Notepad or similar app, and remove previous file extension.
+- Deploying with heroku CLI worked, while something went wrong with autodeploy from connected GitHub repo.
+I will need to check what happened with the autodeployment setup.

 ### Considerations
-  - Pros/cons of automatic deployment to Heroku
+  - pros/cons of automatic deployment to Heroku (see above)
-  - main: index.js v server.js - does it make a difference?
+  - main: index.js v server.js - does the naming convention have any current significance?
+  - general note deploying to Heroku (free tier): white listing all IP addresses obviously isn't the best practice but it's what is required currently.
+Security is based on MongoDB Atlas authentication measures.